Best Ball: An Introduction (2023 Fantasy Football)

 Most best ball platforms allow users to create their own rankings or upload ones they trust to their site.
 You can find my rankings, along with other FantasyPros rankings here.

 Using rankings combined with ADP can also allow us to draft players we’re not high on who fall to a perceived value pick.
-In 2021 I wasn’t high on Josh Jacobs (RB – LV), but when he fell past where I ranked him and his ADP, the choice to draft him became more tantalizing the further he fell.
+In 2022 I wasn’t high on Josh Jacobs, but when he fell past where I ranked him and his ADP, the choice to draft him became more tantalizing the further he fell, which in hindsight, looks like a great decision.
 Taking players who fall below their ADP helps us have more unique rosters for tournament contests.
 If 80% of the people who drafted Josh Jacobs took him in the fourth round and 20% took him in the fifth, the people who took Jacobs in the fifth have the potential to have a very different team to the consensus whilst pairing Jacobs with another fourth-round talent.
+Imagine that in the fourth round, you selected the next Cooper Kupp or Amon-Ra St. Brown, and now you’ve paired them with a breakout running back, you’re on to a winner.
+Beyond all else, scooping up value has been a proven winner over the years.

 I’ve drafted.
 What now?

 Firstly, you know that you need to tweet that draft board out because if somebody does a best-ball draft and doesn’t tweet the draft board, did it even happen?
 You can also jump into the FantasyPros Discord for feedback or gentle flexing.
 Next, you’ve probably already figured it out, but it’s time for another draft.
 Keep your budget in mind, and consider how many drafts you’ll want to do between now and when the season starts.
-Some platforms offer tools for tracking your player exposures, or you can download a free copy of my best ball tracking template here.
+Some platforms offer tools for tracking your player exposures, or you can download a free copy of my best ball tracking template here, which will be updated for 2023 after the draft.

-Remember the bye weeks – Your team may look awesome on paper, but if all your running backs and quarterbacks have the same bye week, you’ll create a big hole to climb out.
+Remember the bye weeks – Your team may look awesome on paper, but if all your running backs and quarterbacks have the same bye week, you’ll create a big hole to climb out of.

 Stacking is beneficial but not always essential – Stacking helps us to have correlated lineups where we need fewer things to go right.
 Still, it provides more of an edge in tournaments than in a typical season-long best ball.
 If we reach heavily to complete a stack, we’re often better off not having the stack at all.